Glen Close

 Biography

-Glen Close teaches courses in Spanish American literature, culture, and film.
+Glen Close teaches courses in Spanish American literature, culture and film.
 He is the author of La imprenta enterrada.
-Arlt, Baroja y el imaginario anarquista (Beatriz Viterbo, 2000) and Contemporary Hispanic Crime Fiction.
-A Transatlantic Discourse on Urban Violence (Palgrave Macmillan 2008) and Female Corpses in Crime Fiction.
-A Transatlantic Perspective (Palgrave Macmillan, forthcoming in 2018).
-He has published related articles on autopsy and morgue scenes in Spanish and Spanish American fiction, corpse photography in novels by Roberto Bolaño and Cristina Rivera Garza, and necropornography in hard-boiled crime fiction and in recent Mexican narcofiction.
-He is the co-editor of Hispanic and Luso-Brazilian Detective Fiction.
+Arlt, Baroja y el imaginario anarquista (Beatriz Viterbo, 2000), Contemporary Hispanic Crime Fiction.
+A Transatlantic Discourse on Urban Violence (Palgrave Macmillan 2008), Female Corpses in Crime Fiction.
+A Transatlantic Perspective (Palgrave Macmillan 2018) and Corpse Encounters in Spanish and Latin American Narrative Fiction (forthcoming from Routledge in 2027).
+His article “Screening Slaughter” introduced his current research on the representation of animal slaughter in documentary films.
+Professor Close is also the co-editor of Hispanic and Luso-Brazilian Detective Fiction.
 Essays on the Género Negro Tradition (McFarland 2006) and the translator of Josefina Ludmer’s The Corpus Delicti.
 A Manual of Argentine Fictions (University of Pittsburgh Press, 2004).

 Education